letoram/safespaces/API.md

     /layers/current/models/selected/

-From this path you have access to the following properties and actions:
+From this path you have access to the following properties:

     rotate=fff    : set absolute rotation for the object around x, y and z axis spin=fff      : relative adjust the rotation for the model